apache/royale-docs/features/nodejs/scripting.md

 The generated JavaScript code will be created in the *bin/js-debug* folder for debug builds, and the *bin/js-release* folder for release builds.

 ## Run the project

+> To run the generated JavaScript, you must have [Node.js](https://nodejs.org/) installed.

 Use the following command to run the compiled project: